 In October 2017, I already fixed my problem on my management computer… but after a recent VMware Workstation update, it changed the Remote Console back to VMware Workstation.
 Currently, there is no option in the GUI to change the default Remote Console.
 Ok, but how do we get VMRC back?

-When I was comparing the Windows Registry, I found out that the following registry keys were different between machines.
+When I was comparing the Windows Registry, I discovered that the following registry keys were different between machines.
 To speed up to process I created some PowerShell one-liners to fix the problem.

 When you change the registry keys, the settings are direct in effect.
 No Operating System reboot or browser restart is required.
 The change is instant.
 I hope the blog post helps some vSphere Administrators that also prefer VMRC above VMware Workstation for viewing Remote Consoles.

-@VMware: I would like to have an option to control the behaviour without changing registry keys by hand… 🙂 Thanks!
+@VMware: I would like to have an option to control the behavior without changing registry keys by hand… 🙂 Thanks!

 Environment